1959 NFL season: Draft

+The 1959 NFL draft was held on December 1, 1958, and January 21, 1959, at Philadelphia's Warwick Hotel.
+Thirty rounds of selections were conducted, with a total of 360 players selected by the 12 teams of the league.

+With the first pick, the Green Bay Packers selected quarterback Randy Duncan from the University of Iowa.

+Significant events

+In September, roster limits were increased by one, to 36 players per team.

-Tragedy struck on October 11 as NFL Commissioner Bert Bell suffered a fatal heart attack at Philadelphia's Franklin Field while watching the Philadelphia Eagles and the Pittsburgh Steelers.
-He died at age 65 at the nearby university hospital.
-League Treasurer Austin Gunsel was named interim commissioner for the rest of the season.
+Tragedy struck on October 11 as commissioner Bert Bell suffered a fatal heart attack at Philadelphia's Franklin Field while watching the Eagles host the Pittsburgh Steelers.
+He died at age 65 at the nearby university hospital; league treasurer Austin Gunsel was named interim commissioner for the rest of the season.

 The Chicago Cardinals played their final season in Chicago before relocating to St. Louis for the following season.

 In the NFL Championship Game on December 27, the Baltimore Colts defeated the New York Giants for the second year in a row.